Mo-Abdelhameed/automl-Regressor-in-R/README.md

 Fits from simple regression to highly customizable deep neural networks either with gradient descent or metaheuristic, using automatic hyper parameters tuning and custom cost function.
-A mix inspired by the common tricks on Deep Learning and Particle Swarm Optimization.
+A mix inspired by the common tricks on Deep Learning and Particle Swarm Optimization. <br>
 URL https://aboulaboul.github.io/automl
 https://github.com/aboulaboul/automl